Tag Archives: Minneapolis

 On September 25, 2002 — my daughter’s 25th birthday — I drove into Tucson.
 A vivid Southwestern salmony, purply sunset accompanied my arrival.
 It was gorgeous.
 It still is.
 I didn’t know what my life would be like, but I … Continue reading

-Posted in Bopping Around Tucson, Family Matters, Mount Desert Island/Maine, Old friends, Out West, Politics | Tagged , , , , , | 6 Comments
+Posted in Bopping Around Tucson, Family Matters, Mount Desert Island/Maine, Old friends, Out West, politics | Tagged , , , , , | 6 Comments

 Wordplay Authors, My Daughter-in-law, and Ordinary Human Beings encourage Me…